wohaco/despace/venera_13_14.md

 As the Orbiter flew by Venus, it acted as a data relay ([EVN‑092](venus.md)) for the lander and then continued on into a heliocentric orbit.
 It was equipped with scientific instruments which made measurements before, during, and after the Venus flyby ([EVN‑005](venus.md)).

-Both Orbiters transmitted data on solar wind and x-ray flares on the Sun.
-With their participation, an interplanetary network was formed, designed to triangulate gamma-ray bursts, which allowed 150 such events to be recorded.
+Both Orbiters transmitted data on solar wind and x‑ray flares on the Sun.
+With their participation, an interplanetary network was formed, designed to triangulate gamma‑ray bursts, which allowed 150 such events to be recorded.
 Later that decade, the [VeGa](vega_1_2.md) space station would fly near Venus and then meet Halley’s comet.
 Therefore, after the flyby at Venus, the stations Venera 13 and Venera 14 later turned on the engines in order to practice the maneuver, which may be required in the implementation of further programs.

 After launch and a four-month cruise to Venus the descent vehicles separated from the cruise stages and plunged into the Venusian atmosphere on 1 March 1982 (Venera 13) and 5 March 1982 (Venera 14).